Uruguay–Argentina–Chile–Paraguay 2030 FIFA World Cup bid: Pause due to the pandemic

 In March 2020, due to the arrival in the region of the coronavirus disease pandemic, talks between the countries were stopped.

 To encourage the candidacy, in 2021 CONMEBOL determined that Uruguay will be the venue for the men's and women's Copa Libertadores finals, designating the Centenario and Gran Parque Central stadiums, respectively, as the venues for the two events.
 The idea of the confederation was for Uruguay to acquire international notoriety by hosting the tournaments, which, for example, Argentina and Chile have achieved with the holding of Copa Américas or Paraguay by also hosting a continental event.
 CONMEBOL also invested two million dollars in various reforms in the Centenario stadium, to take advantage of the occasion and promote the re-launch of the South American candidacy.

 The Uruguayan Secretary of National Sports, Sebastián Bauzá, said in October 2021 that, despite the break, the spirit of winning the venue remains "unaltered".
 In charge of the Chilean commission, the journalist Michael Boys, declared: "There is not so much trouble.
 First comes the official application in 2022.
 After a few months, FIFA will deliver the technical requirements.
 And then comes the whole political and diplomatic part: get the votes so that the seat is elected".
 FIFA extended the deadline for official applications until the end of 2022.

-Bidding process

-The bidding process was launched in the second quarter of 2022; a host will be chosen at the 74th FIFA Congress in 2024.

-Qualification

-48 teams will qualify for the World Cup with the current format set by United 2026.
-If the bid is accepted and they do win over other rival bids, then Paraguay, Uruguay, Argentina and Chile would automatically qualify.